 What camera mode does World of Tanks use?
 What are the controls?

 The main camera defaults to a third-person view with four scales of view from your tank and the ability to rotate the camera around your vehicle.
 There is also a first-person sniper mode and an exclusive howitzer camera for artillery.
-There are currently four control schemes available for the Xbox controller, with an optional cruise control option.
+There are currently seven control schemes available, with an optional cruise control option.

 Does World of Tanks support auto-aiming?